Your Guide to Peripheral Artery & Vein Intervention

 • Risks:

-• As with any invasive procedure, there are risks including bleeding at the puncture site, infection, damage to the blood vessel, and rare chances of more serious complications like stroke, heart attack, or kidney damage from the contrast dye.
+• As with any minimally invasive procedure, there are risks including bleeding at the puncture site, infection, damage to the blood vessel, and rare chances of more serious complications like stroke, heart attack, or kidney damage from the contrast dye.

 Preparing for Peripheral Artery & Vein Intervention